Skip to main content

 The DFW Office Move Reality

 Dallas-Fort Worth has led the nation in corporate headquarters relocations for six consecutive years.
-That means thousands of DFW businesses have gone through exactly this process — and a significant number of them left old IT equipment behind because they ran out of time, didn’t know what to do with it, or assumed someone else would handle it.
+That means thousands of DFW businesses — especially small businesses and mid-size companies — have gone through exactly this process, and a significant number of them left old IT equipment behind because they ran out of time, didn’t know what to do with it, or assumed someone else would handle it.

 The equipment doesn’t go away on its own.
 The data on it doesn’t expire.
 And the liability doesn’t transfer to the next tenant.

 If you’re planning an office move in DFW and you’ve got IT equipment that isn’t making the trip, we can help.
-GreenIT Pickup provides free IT equipment pickup across 22 cities in the Dallas-Fort Worth metroplex, with NIST 800-88-compliant digital sanitization included at no cost.
+GreenIT Pickup provides free IT equipment pickup for qualifying loads across 26 cities in the Dallas-Fort Worth metroplex, with NIST SP 800-88 Rev. 2-aligned digital sanitization included.

 Call us at (817) 527-8600 or visit our contact page to schedule a pickup.
 We’ll get the old equipment handled so you can focus on getting the new office up and running.